Tom-Quirk/prog_black_coursework_2/learning_log.md

 - Source data for said project
 - Specify a model (with parameters, cost function, gradient descent algorithm etc) and train said model on the data.
 - Undergo an iterative process of evaluating the bias/variance of the model and improving it based off these two factors.

+Entry 4:

+• What you have done (to learn your skill and contribute to your project)?

+- We selected the Stanford Dogs Dataset as our data.
+My partner created a data processing pipeline using OpenCSV.

+Open image file,
+open labels, convert images to arrays, convert images to tensors, convert labels to tensors (a number for each breed of dog), put in model.